 - Townsend, L., Sathiaseelan, A., Fairhurst, G. & Wallace, C. (2013).
 'Enhanced broadband access as a solution to the social and economic problems of the rural digital divide'.
 Local Economy, vol 28, no. 6, pp. 580-595.
 DOI: 10.1177/0269094213496974

 I participate in research projects at the UK national level and in European research projects.

 Since 2004, my research group has been a member of the prestigious European SatNEx Network of Excellence, which brings together 22 leading European research establishments in the satellite communications field, and within this, he leads the work on Standardisation.

-Research GrantsResearch is funded from a range of sources including: EPSRC, European Space Agency (ESA), European Commission (EC), Private Companies (e.g. Astrium, Inmarsat, QinetiQ, Thales), and governement agencies (e.g. DSTL).
+Over the years my research has been funded from a range of sources including: EPSRC, European Space Agency (ESA), European Commission (EC), private companies (e.g., Astrium, Inmarsat, QinetiQ, Thales, Delta Communications), and UK government agencies (e.g. BNSC, RSRE, DERA, DSTL, BIS).

-I have been an invited speaker at many commercial and research meetings on TCP/IP and Broadband standards and the future evolution of the transport service for the Internet.
+I have been an invited speaker at many professional and research meetings on TCP/IP, broadband standards, and the future evolution of the transport service for the Internet.

 I am part of the team delivering the annual professional Satellite Communications Course by the IET at Savoy Place, London.